pranavphoenix/Cityscapes/README.md

 # Cityscapes Dataset Training
-Code to train Cityscapes Dataset with colour labels
+Code to train Cityscapes Dataset with colour labels and class labels